Creative Director of Rosetta Life

 Karen Di Lorenzo

 Karen Di Lorenzo is a qualified accountant with experience of financial management in several small and specialist institutions in the higher education sector as well as the arts world, including the Royal Opera House and Battersea Arts Centre.
-After her undergraduate degree in Classics at Cambridge, she gained her accountancy qualifications and an MBA.
+After her undergraduate degree in Classics at Cambridge, she gained her accountancy qualification and an MBA.
 She moved to the not-for-profit sector after a successful senior career as a senior civil servant in several different government departments, where highlights included the introduction of the Human Rights Act into UK courts.
-She is currently Director of Finance at LAMDA. and starts as Director of Finance at the Royal Academy of Music in September 2021.
-Outside work, Karen is a trustee of her local Arts Centre, Streatham Space Project, and has been a long serving school governor at her local primary school.
+She is currently Director of Finance at the Royal Academy of Music.
+Outside work, Karen is also a trustee of her local arts centre, Streatham Space Project, and has been a long serving school governor at her local primary school.
 She is a keen audience member for music, dance and theatre performances.

 Nick Ward is a Professor of Clinical Neurology & Neurorehabilitation at UCL Queen Square Institute of Neurology and The National Hospital for Neurology and Neurosurgery, Queen Square.
 He is lead of the first dedicated upper limb neurorehabilitation programme in the UK and his research tries to help understand how people recover movement after stroke.
 Nick is Co-editor of the Oxford Textbook of Neurorehabilitation and is Associate Editor of both the Journal for Neurology, Neurosurgery and Psychiatry and Neurorehabilitation and Neural Repair.